s4236569/physgap/content/classes/PHYS1171/pressure.md

 ![ ](/static/pressure1.png)

-Like the diagram on the far right it's often beneficial to think of pressure as a *scalar* value defined at at a point.
+We can see as long as we keep the ratio of force and area the same pressure remains constant.
+What's interesting is we can keep shrinking them both until we essentially have a *scalar* value at a point.
+It's often beneficial to think of pressure this way.

 You may wonder why pressure is a *scalar*, why it has no concept of direction.
 Direction is certainly important when considering forces